Short term sick leave overview for supervisors

 - Remind them that vacation credits are not earned while on sick leave

 - If an employee reports being injured in the workplace, immediately submit a report using the Safety Incident Reporting Portal (Form 7)

 You're responsible for managing routine cases, which typically means you have:

-- Available information to reasonably support a short absence (less than one month) with a likely return to work;
+- Information available which reasonably supports a short absence (less than one month) with a likely return to work

-- Temporary modifications to duties or hours that you can accommodate without assistance.
+- Temporary modifications to duties and/or hours that you can change

 Request a Doctor’s Certificate (ST02) when: